aveao/aveao/.github/README.md

-# Welcome to my personal corner of Github
+# Welcome to my personal corner of GitHub

 All my actively developed projects are over at https://gitlab.com/a, so you should probably check that out instead.